X278-2016/team-12/frontEnd/README.md

-# Installation
+# Building
 Install webpack globally with `npm install -g webpack`.
 Then run `webpack` to build the app.

 ## Development
-Run `npm install -g webpack-dev-server` to install the development server.
+Run `npm install` to install all dependencies, then run `npm run` to get the development server running (defaults to port 8080).
-Then start it up with `webpack-dev-server --progress --colors`.